Doyban/FlyingPlane/README.md

 ### Important

-Even though the package name in stores is `HappyPlane`, keep package details as `com.doyban.tappyplane` to avoid extra work related to migrations of integrations. `TappyPlane` wasn't possible to submit to `Google PlayStore`.
+Even though the package name in stores is `FlyingPlane`, keep package details as `com.doyban.flyingplane` to avoid extra work related to migrations of integrations. `TappyPlane` wasn't possible to submit to `Google PlayStore`.